jeremytarling/python-tarot/README.md

 # python-tarot

-A simple tarot card reader in Python.
+This is a simple web application written in Python to draw one or more randomly selected cards from a dictionary (hash) of 72 Tarot card description and image references.

-Card images used are out of copyright.
+The card images used are Arthur Waite's deck, by artist Pamela Colman Smith.
+According to Wikipedia they are out of copyright in the US now and will be in the UK in 2022.

 Deployed to Heroku here: https://python-tarot.herokuapp.com/